Vasi012/ELITE-Luxury-Cars/README.md

 No horizontal scroll is present.
 No elements overlap.

-All the code it's verified using W3 Verificator for CSS and HTML, there are not errors found.
+All the code it's verified using W3 Verificatory for CSS and HTML, there are not errors found.

-We have run a test in W3C Validator for CSS (https://jigsaw.w3.org/css-validator/) to ensure that there ar not errors that might afect the code.
+We have run a test in W3C Validator for CSS (https://jigsaw.w3.org/css-validator/) to ensure that there are not errors that might affect the code.

 ![css validator](https://user-images.githubusercontent.com/96884287/155605751-53443746-51ed-41c5-b23c-3b581429e52d.png)

-We have conducted responsivnes tests to each HTML page via W3C Validator (https://validator.w3.org/) to ensure the responsivnes of the cod and to prevent any errors.
+We have conducted responsiveness tests to each HTML page via W3C Validator (https://validator.w3.org/) to ensure the responsiveness of the cod and to prevent any errors.

-index.html (We haven't find any errors, we did find a warning but this worning dosen't afftect the website)
+index.html (We haven't found any errors; we did find a warning, but this warning doesn’t affect the website)

 ![home html](https://user-images.githubusercontent.com/96884287/155606193-0280f318-681a-40f2-b1b0-3a7a32662a8e.png)

-aboutus.html (we haven't find any errors)
+aboutus.html (we haven't found any errors)

 ![about us html](https://user-images.githubusercontent.com/96884287/155606316-eae72540-fc19-4d6f-995f-a0ddfbcb3e52.png)

-contactus.html (We haven't find any errors, we did find a warning but this worning dosen't afftect the website)
+contactus.html (We haven't found any errors; we did find a warning, but this warning doesn’t affect the website)

 ![contact us html](https://user-images.githubusercontent.com/96884287/155606503-94af599c-24b5-46ec-88dd-6ed246912a6c.png)

-bookatestdrive.html (we haven't find any errors)
+bookatestdrive.html (we haven't found any errors)

 ![book a test html](https://user-images.githubusercontent.com/96884287/155606587-b49a352a-b789-4bf7-bc24-565fa6ab0cb6.png)

-gallery.html (We haven't find any errors, we did find a warning but this worning dosen't afftect the website)
+gallery.html (We haven't found any errors; we did find a warning, but this warning doesn’t affect the website)

 ![gallery html](https://user-images.githubusercontent.com/96884287/155606684-0689eb65-a107-4767-99ba-05b0449dc0bd.png)

-success.html (we haven't find any errors)
+success.html (we haven't found any errors)

 ![success html](https://user-images.githubusercontent.com/96884287/155606788-e6616176-c3d4-4852-96f2-07e6d61ffb6d.png)

-404.html (we haven't find any errors)
+404.html (we haven't found any errors)

 ![404 html](https://user-images.githubusercontent.com/96884287/155606928-b5d50dd5-c7a9-40a3-8da2-e530004be63d.png)

 **Actual:**

-Website was also opened on the followind devices and no responsive issues were seen:
+Website was also opened on the following devices and no responsive issues were seen:

         -iPhone 13 Pro Max - Phone